ricochet-experiment/ricochet-experiment.github.io/_pages/profiles.md

 layout: profiles
 permalink: /experiment/
 title: experiment
-description: all you always wanted to know about RICOCHET
+description: All you always wanted to know about RICOCHET
 nav: true
 nav_order: 1